Cheese Buldak (Korean Fire Chicken)

-Nowadays, Buldak is a common seasoning in Korean cuisine.
-You can even find Buldak sauce packets (like ketchup) and Buldak instant noodles.
-But Buldak always means the same thing: mouth-burning spice!
+Recently, Buldak has become a popular flavor in Korean cuisine.
+You can find Buldak ramen noodles and Buldak Sauce at most Korean grocery stores.
+Buldak always means the same thing: mouth-burning spice!

 How spicy is it?
 The spice level is mouth-burning, nose-dripping, and forehead-wiping spice.
 The kind that leaves you spooning more rice into your bowl and constantly reaching for the water glass.

 • Chicken.
-Boneless, skinless thighs stay tender and flavorful.
+Boneless, skinless chicken thighs stay tender and juicy.
+If you prefer, swap with chicken breast.

 • Scotch Bonnet Peppers.
-Include the seeds for that ultimate, burn-in-your-mouth feel!
-Leave them out for less spicy flavor.
+Creates that ultra-spicy flavor profile.
+Remove the seeds for less spicy flavor.

 • Asian pear.
-A common marinating ingredient in Korean recipes.
 Adds sweetness and a nice texture.
-They are the size of a grapefruit and covered with thick yellow skin.
 Substitutions: Bartlett or Bosc pear OR Fuji or Gala apple.

 • Korean Rice Cakes (dduk/tteok).
 Although optional, chewy rice cakes take Cheese Buldak to another level!
 Choose the shape you like best.
-If frozen, make sure to defrost by soaking in cold water.
+If frozen, defrost by soaking in cold water.

 • Mozzarella Cheese.
 For that spectacular cheese pull at the end.
 FYI low-moisture mozzarella works better than fresh mozzarella.